homan-uppu/writing/2-Essays/Fear equality.md

 A prospective employee with the right intuition would be paranoid about understanding whether the company is truly equal internally, or they're just saying they are.
 Of course, all companies (even the great ones) will claim they are equal internally because it's not culturally acceptable yet to claim that they aren't, but not uncovering the true inequality internally will lead a prospective employee to make incredibly suboptimal decisions.

 To be clear, there are many "highly valued" companies on the market that are incredibly equal internally, and therefore are rotting.
 A company's value is a lagging indicator of their health.
 Today's rot will manifest in earnings down the line.
-And so any job hunter that has the right intuition for asymmetry and how the world works should fear being lured in by a company's present value.
+And so any job hunter that has the right intuition for asymmetry and how the world works should fear being lured in by a company's present market value if they're not set up for success in the future.

 ...

 Similarly a prospective student that wants to join the best learning program, with the right intuition, would be fearful of any academic program that claims that a high percentage of its graduates are equally competent or have found jobs that pay similarly well.
 That's a sign that the graduates are average, and / or that they are joining companies that are average.
-And if you join such a learning program you too will join a company that will become irrelevant soon.
+And since there is no stagnation, only accelerated growth or death, those companies will become irrelevant more quickly than ever before.

 Selectivity is not what matters, it's the outcomes.
 A highly selective organization that still has equal outcomes is almost certainly a terrible one.
 A useless organization can still have asymmetric outcomes that make it seem that it's a great institution.
 They do this by simply bringing together a bunch of ambitious talent together and letting them do their thing.
 It's important to understand how much the institution is actually impacting the asymmetric outcomes. [^3]

 And lastly it's important to also be cautious of asymmetry when the best player is average.
-That means that not only is the institution not teaching the skills at the level of complexity required to be relevant, it means they suck at teaching even simpler skills.
-There are ways to gauge how good the talent is that I'll discuss later.
+That means that not only is the institution not teaching the skills at the level of complexity required to be relevant in a highly leveraged world, it means they suck at teaching even simpler skills.

+We need entirely new playbooks to optimally build companies, educate ourselves, and even operate society.
+And these optimal paths look quite weird.

 ...

-This essay only scratches the surface of how the world is becoming more asymmetric and how our intuitions are outdated.
-The slower we are to update our intuitions and habits to be aligned with the rapidly changing reality of the world, the more difficult we will find it becomes to get what we want.

-In this upcoming decade, with the sharp rise in leverage we will witness through artificial intelligence, we will see an unfathomable increase in asymmetry.
-Everywhere we look will be extremely asymmetric, unequal.

-Equality should be feared.
-Except one kind: the equality of opportunity.
-Let's make the world more fair, and adapt to the rising inequality it will result in.

 The need for compassion, towards others and ourselves, is greater than ever before.